 There were significant limitations with the data request process and the data received to author this evaluation report.
-They are documented here to support future research efforts by SCFS regarding the PAT program.
+These limitations are documented here to support future research efforts by SCFS regarding the PAT program.

-- ♦ Several of the research questions included in the evaluation scope of work focus on the relationship between variables that exist at the child level and those that exist only at the parent or family level.
+- Several of the research questions included in the evaluation scope of work focus on the relationship between variables that exist at the child level and those that exist only at the parent or family level.
 Importantly, identifiers in the data set for specific children ("RFA ID number") are unable to be consistently linked to identifiers that exist only at the parent or family level ("Case ID number").
-Thus, it was difficult or impossible to address a number of questions asked, as there is no way to consistently link the child-specific data generated by RFA using the RFA ID number to the parent/family within which this child lives (as specified by a case ID number in the SCFS PAT data). - ♦ Several data requests took place with RFA before receiving the correct sample of PAT program participants for analysis for this evaluation.
-There was confusion around the program codes that should be used to identify those families involved in the PAT program and as a result, the correct data files were not received until 10-15-2021.
+Thus, it was difficult or impossible to address a number of evaluation questions as there was no way to consistently link the child-specific data generated by RFA using the RFA ID number to the parent/family within which each child lived (as specified by a case ID number in the SCFS PAT data).
+See Appendix C for detailed information regarding data files at the parent and child level. - Several data requests took place with RFA before receiving the correct sample of PAT program participants for analysis for this evaluation.
+There was confusion around the program codes that should be used to identify those families involved in the PAT program and as a result, the correct data files were not received until October 15, 2021.
 For future PAT program data requests, we suggest a kick-off meeting between the research team and RFA to review the data requests in order to ensure that the appropriate variables and sample are delivered.
 We believe some of the data errors experienced in this study could have been avoided by additional dialogue between the research team and RFA and less reliance on email exchanges. - PAT program data were limited by the fact that the PAT codebook does not have value labels recorded for many of the key variables of interest.
 This was a barrier for researchers when it came to understanding and analyzing the data and required additional efforts to request value labels for each individual variable contained in data requests.